Mojang/EducationContent/python/lesson10/activity1.md

 ```

 ## Step 1
-The code below is missing all of its syntax.
-Write it corretly in the coding window so it runs, then place the missing syntax blocks in the world.
+The code below is missing all of its syntax, add the correct syntax in the coding window to make the code run.
+Then place the matching missing syntax blocks in the world.
 ```python
 for i in range 10
     agent move FORWARD 1